 Estrogen deficiency

 An estrogen deficiency can have far-reaching consequences in affected women.
-This is because estrogens are the most important female sex hormones.
-They play a central role in the development of the female reproductive organs, in the menstrual cycle, in fertilization and in pregnancy.
+This is because oestrogens are important female sex hormones.
+They play a central role in the development of the female reproductive organs, the menstrual cycle, the desire to have children, the vascular system and bone metabolism.

-As women get older, estrogen levels drop.
-The ovaries gradually stop functioning during menopause.
-Reduced estrogen levels often lead to menstrual irregularities, hot flashes and vaginal dryness.
 However, estrogen deficiency does not necessarily first occur during menopause.
 Young women can also suffer from low estrogen levels.
-Not infrequently, estrogen deficiency is to blame for an unfulfilled desire to have children.
+The causes of oestrogen deficiency are often also the cause of an unfulfilled desire to have children.

 What is the function of estrogens?

 Child, teenager, adult, older woman: every woman goes through different stages in her life.
 These are also influenced by the sex hormones – above all the estrogens and progestins.
-A permanently disturbed hormone concentration can have various consequences – from slight cycle disturbances and a late onset of the first period to severe physical changes and infertility.
+A permanently disturbed hormone concentration can have various consequences – from mild cycle disorders to a late first period to severe physical changes, and it can also be a sign of infertility.

 In a woman’s life, estrogens have several roles: